georgringer/news/Documentation/NewsVersatileNewsSystem/Configuration/Reference/Index.rst

          TS by the one of the flexforms.
 This is even valid if the setting is left empty in the flexforms.

-         Set a comma seperated list of fields which get the value of the TS setting if the setting is not defined in the plugin configuration.
+         Set a comma separated list of fields which get the value of the TS setting if the setting is not defined in the plugin configuration.

    :Default: